-This service offers structured, strength-based support services between a therapeutic mentor and a youth (up to the age of 18) for the purpose of addressing communication, daily-living and social needs.
-Services are provided in any setting where the youth resides, such as the home (including foster homes and therapeutic foster homes) and in community settings such as schools, child care centers, respite setting as well as other culturally and linguistically appropriate community settings.
+This service offers structured, strength-based support services between a therapeutic mentor and a youth (up to the age of 18) for the purpose of addressing communication, daily living and social needs.
+Services are provided in any setting where the youth resides, such as the home (including foster homes and therapeutic foster homes) and in community settings such as schools, childcare centers, respite settings as well as other culturally and linguistically appropriate community settings.

 Therapeutic parent enrichment is designed to provide parents with the knowledge and tools needed to achieve their individual parent goals.
 The objective of parent coaching is to deal with the here and now, and to educate.
 The service focuses on assisting parents in better understanding their children's behaviors while creating a positive, healthy environment and minimizing problematic behaviors.
 Our service is tailored to fit the specific needs of each family.
 Our overall goal with this service is to increase parental bond, maintain safety and security and to improve continuity of care between the households.